-Enhanced ICSP uses an on-board bootloader, known as the program executive, to manage the programming process.
-Using an SPI data frame format, the program executive can erase, program and verify program memory.
+Enhanced ICSP uses an on-board bootloader, known as the Programming Executive (PE), to manage the programming process.
+Using an SPI data frame format, the Programming Executive can erase, program and verify program memory.
 For more information on Enhanced ICSP, see the device programming specification.